mapbender/mapbender-documentation/en/customization/templates.rst

 * Create a template PHP-file to register your template,
 * Create your own Twig-file,
 * Create your own CSS-file(s),
-* Register your bundle in `src/Kernel.php`,
 * Use your template.

 To help you, we prepared a Workshop/DemoBundle, which can be used not only for application templates, but also for customizing the administration interface.
-For the following steps, you can download the files from the `Workshop bundle <https://github.com/mapbender/mapbender-workshop/tree/master>`_.
+For the following steps, you can download the files from the `Workshop bundle <https://github.com/mapbender/mapbender-workshop/>`_.

 Create your own bundle
 **********************

-User bundles are stored in the src-directory `/application/src`.
+User bundles are stored in the `src`-directory.
 This is how the structure can look like: